uswds/uswds-site/pages/documentation/migration-V3.md

       ),
     );
     ```

-    Note that the new `@use` statement is a `list` of variables, so each line ends in a comma `,` instead of a semicolon `;`.
+    Note that the new `@use` statement is a list of variables, so each line ends in a comma `,` instead of a semicolon `;`.

-2. Almost there!
-The last thing we have to do is make sure we use this new theme file in our project.
-If your project already was using a project-specific theme settings file, you're all set.
+5. **Use the new theme file in your project** If your project already was using a project-specific theme settings file, you're all set.
 If not, you'll need to open your project's Sass entry point, typically `styles.scss`.
 It usually looks something like this:

-    {:.site-terminal}
     ```scss
     /*
     * * * * * ==============================